ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 ###### Alias

 If you do not need any specialization of the export, then replace your exporters class in the `EXPORT_MAP` with the `GNUARMEclipse` class.
-For example, if KDS met all of these requirements, we could:
+For example, if KDS met all of these requirements, you could:

 ```diff
 EXPORTERS = {